NOAA Diver Course

 Course Cost and Fees

-The course fee for non-NOAA government employees for Fiscal Year 2025 is $753.40 per applicant, payable to the NOAA Diving Program.
-The student's agency is also responsible for covering all costs related to lodging, all meals, equipment, and travel.
+The NOAA Diving Program no longer charges course fees, however the student's agency is responsible for covering all costs related to lodging, all meals, equipment, and travel.
 Only local, state, or federal employees who need to dive as part of their job description are permitted to attend training.
 Courses are not open to the public.

 Equipment Requirements